 The ingredient list is pretty straightforward of kitchen staples.
 There are also several fun variations below, so keep reading!

-- Corn & Scallions– These are the base and flavor.
+• Corn & Scallions– These are the base and flavor.
 You can use fresh corn, defrosted frozen corn or canned corn.
-Scallions (green onion) add a light onion flavor, but chives are another option.
+Scallions (green onions) add a light onion flavor, but chives are another option.
+Sweet corn is preferred

 Lastly, the toppings and sauce.
 I like to dunk mine in chili, fry sauce or even a nice garlic aioli, but most folks like good old sour cream.
 Also feel free to top with additional scallions, bacon, honey or agave nectar and Maldon sea salt.